astavrop0/MAI_for_stock_return_predictability/README.md

 • Conducting a more extensive hyperparameter search and exploring more sophisticated modeling approaches.

-• Focusing on shorter time ranges instead of the entire dataset or employing more advanced time series analysis techniques to address non-stationarity.
+• Considering shorter time spans or applying advanced time series analysis techniques to address non-stationarity.

 Project Organization
 ------------